 Marriage red flags–all of us have marriage issues, but how do you know if an issue crosses the line into dangerously weird territory?

-I receive many emails from women in crisis, and today, on Top 10 Tuesday, I thought I’d share 10 marriage and sex red flags that really shouldn’t be ignored.
+I receive many emails from women in crisis, and since we’re talking about doing marriage on hard mode all month, I thought I’d share 10 marriage and sex red flags that really shouldn’t be ignored.

 Often we don’t realize when something is off, because we’re new at this whole marriage thing, and most of us don’t share personal and intimate details with our friends.
 So how can you know if something that worries you is actually a red flag for something quite serious?

 I first ran this post a few years ago, but I’ve updated it because it’s such an important one.

 What is a Sex or Marriage Red Flag?